openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 ------------------

-The schedular will incur small further overhead if a threads policy is set on the image or flavour.
+The schedular will incur small further overhead if a threads policy is set on the image or flavor.
 This overhead will be negligible compared to that implied by the enhancements to support NUMA policy and huge pages.
 It is anticipated that dedicated CPU guests will typically be used in conjunction with huge pages.